vmware-labs/node-replicated-kernel/README.md

 ```
 $ curl -s https://static.rust-lang.org/rustup.sh | sudo sh -s -- --channel=nightly
 ```
-Bespin uses rust libcore, so you will also need the libcore sources to build and link with Bespin.
+Bespin uses rust libcore and liballoc and rustc_unicode library from the rust language.
+Currently you still need to download the rust sources manually, and we will copy the relevant directories later in the install description:
 ```
 $ wget https://static.rust-lang.org/dist/rustc-nightly-src.tar.gz
 $ tar zxvf rustc-nightly-src.tar.gz